 So how does a guy who always thought he was human, waitaminute, its worst than that.
 So how does a born-again Christian take the news that he's a Skrull?
 Not well.
 As you can see, the Avengers needed to be called in.

 There's lots of destruction of property but not because of malice.
 It's more from shock and grief really.
-These series of panels shows us the happey ending writer Reginald Hudlin gives to Superm - no, Virtue, nope, The Tiller, cool, but no. Ethan, he's name is Ethan.
+These series of panels shows us the happey ending writer Reginald Hudlin gives to Tiller also known as Ethan.

 Not only do we have a happy ending we also have a fantastic "sleeper"character for Marvel to use in future storylines.
 Where was Ethan during Secret Invasion by the way?

 This is not only the ending of the issue its also the ending of the "Wild Blue Yonder" story arc.
 Not only that we also bid goodbye to the creative team of Reginald Hudlin and Billy Tan.
 Six issues ago this team started out choking and unsure but ended up earning the right to handle Marvel's premiere character.
 It's been a joy to see the improvement from one issue to the next of the last six issues.
 Thanks guys!

 Posted - July 20, 2014 | Updated : August 27, 2015

 Marvel Knights Spider-Man 19 The Other Part Two